-For centuries, low-income and communities of color have employed arts and culture to navigate and survive systemic racism and oppression.
+For centuries, low-income communities and communities of color have used arts and culture to navigate and survive systemic racism and oppression.
 These strategies are essential to the holding of collective memory, healing, and liberation of the promise in us all.
-PolicyLink utilizes arts and culture as both a strategy and core value for an equitable society.
+PolicyLink believes that arts and culture is not only a strategy but also a core value for an equitable society.

 Arts and culture can activate, centralize, and amplify the voice and reach of the 100 million people living in or near poverty to accelerate equity for themselves and the nation.
 PolicyLink lifts up and magnifies arts and culture as both a core component and approach to equitable development and movement-building.